ethereum/ethereum-org-website/src/content/staking/pools/index.md

 alt: Leslie the rhino swimming in the pool.
 sidebarDepth: 2
 summaryPoints:
-  - Stake and earn rewards with any amount of ETH by joining forces with others.
+  - Stake and earn rewards with any amount of ETH by joining forces with others
-  - Skip the hard part and entrust validator operation to a third-party.
+  - Skip the hard part and entrust validator operation to a third-party
-  - Hold liquidity tokens in your own wallet.
+  - Hold liquidity tokens in your own wallet
 ---

 ## What are staking pools? {#what-are-staking-pools}